Bonfida/sns-ip/proposals/sns-ip-3.md

 The record derivation path will change and amends the initial SNS specification.
 Records will stay subdomains, but will also become a `class` derived from the certification smart contract's central authority.
-The record's account verifications are described within its contents, which ensures that expected signature types for particular records can be changed in light of potentially arising security considerations.
+The record's account verifications are described within its contents, which ensures that expected validation types for particular records can be changed in light of potentially arising security considerations.

 ```text